Expensify/App/contributingGuides/BUGZERO_CHECKLIST.md

     Link to comment:

-- [ ] **[Contributor]** If the regression was CRITICAL (eg. interrupts a core flow) A discussion in [#expensify-open-source](https://app.slack.com/client/E047TPA624F/C01GTK53T8Q) has been started about whether any other steps should be taken (e.g. updating the PR review checklist) in order to catch this type of bug sooner.
+- [ ] **[Contributor]** If the regression was CRITICAL (e.g. interrupts a core flow) A discussion in [#expensify-open-source](https://app.slack.com/client/E047TPA624F/C01GTK53T8Q) has been started about whether any other steps should be taken (e.g. updating the PR review checklist) in order to catch this type of bug sooner.

     Link to discussion: